Abib-ops/Abib/README.txt

 Abib409
 Two extra arguments allowed for window width and window height.
-Possible two more for window origin, which could be calculated depending on screen size.
+Possibly two more for window origin, which could be calculated depending on screen size.
 Re-write of the F2 display reference section, because the code was hard to understand, now it is easier to follow and more intuitive to use.
 Introduced a sound for errors using the pygame library.